ICSChris/caesarHacker/README.md

 # caesarHacker
-Encode/decode messages using the Caesar cipher
+Decode messages using the Caesar cipher

 This simple program is based on code from "Cracking Codes With Python" by Al Sweigart (no starch press).
 This code is shared in accordance with Mr. Sweigart's implementation of the BSD license.